kevinegstorf/vanilla-chuck/README.md

 We can also turn on/off a timer via a button (every 5 seconds) who will add one random joke to the favourites list http://api.icndb.com/jokes/random/1 until the list has 10 items.

+## DB

+- add id's to jokes
+- how to selected and store them in de DB??